-- (a) After notice and an opportunity for a hearing under Rule 5.10, the Commission may deny, revoke, suspend, or refuse to renew a license or reprimand a licensed court interpreter on finding that the person: - (1) made a material misstatement in an application for a license;
+- (a) After notice and an opportunity for a hearing under Rule 5.10, the Commission may deny, revoke, suspend, or refuse to renew a license or reprimand a licensed court interpreter on finding that the person: - (1) made a material misstatement in an application for a license; - (2) disregarded or violated Chapter 157 of the Government Code, or a rule adopted under Chapter 157; - (3) engaged in dishonorable or unethical conduct likely to deceive, defraud, or harm Misc.
+Docket No. 20-9079 Page 64

-- (2) disregarded or violated Chapter 157 of the Government Code, or a rule adopted under Chapter 157; - (3) engaged in dishonorable or unethical conduct likely to deceive, defraud, or harm the public or a person for whom the interpreter interprets; or - (4) was finally convicted of a crime that indicates the person lacks the honesty, trustworthiness, or integrity to hold the license, as determined using Rule 3.5. - (b) The Commission may reissue a license to an individual whose license has been revoked if the individual applies in writing to the Commission and shows good cause to justify reissuance of the license. - (c) The Commission may assess an administrative penalty under Chapter 153 of the Government Code against a person who violates Chapter 157 of the Code or a rule adopted under that chapter.
+- the public or a person for whom the interpreter interprets; or - (4) engaged in criminal conduct related to court interpretation, as determined using Rule 3.5. - (b) The Commission may reissue a license to an individual whose license has been revoked or denied renewal if the individual applies in writing to the Commission and shows good cause to justify reissuance of the license in accordance with Rule 3.15. - (c) The Commission may impose an administrative penalty under Chapter 153 of the Government Code against a person who violates Chapter 157 of the Code or a rule adopted under that chapter.

-- (a) To renew a license, a licensed court interpreter must complete eight hours of approved continuing education in courses approved by the Commission, including two hours of instruction in ethics. - (b) Except as provided by (c), the continuing education hours must have been completed within the term of the current license, in the case of a timely renewal.
-For a late renewal, the continuing education hours must have been completed within the one year period immediately prior to the date of renewal. - (c) A licensed court interpreter may carry forward to the next certification period up to four continuing education hours, but ethics credit may not be carried forward. - (d) A licensed court interpreter may not receive continuing education credit for attending the same course more than once within the same license period. - (e) Notwithstanding Rule 4.3(g), a licensed court interpreter must retain a copy of the certificate of completion for a course for one year after the date of completion.
-In conducting any inspection or investigation of the licensed court interpreter, the Commission may examine the licensed court interpreter's records to determine compliance with this requirement. - (f) To be approved, a continuing education course must be dedicated to instruction in one or more of the following topics:

-- (1) law and rules affecting the practice of a licensed court interpreter; - (2) ethics; - (3) practice topics, such as etiquette, modes, vocabulary, technology, transcription, translation, grammar and spelling, and voice training; or - (4) business practices.
+- (a) A licensed court interpreter must complete sixteen hours of approved continuing education in courses approved by the Commission, including four hours of instruction in ethics. - (b) Except as provided by (c), the continuing education hours must be completed during the term of the current license plus any later period after expiration of the license, if the license is renewed late. - (c) A licensed court interpreter may carry forward to the next certification period up to eight continuing education hours, but ethics credit may not be carried forward. - (d) A licensed court interpreter may not receive continuing education credit for attending the same course more than once within the same license period. - (e) Notwithstanding Rule 4.3(g), a licensed court interpreter must retain a copy of the certificate of completion for a course for two years after the date of completion.
+In conducting any inspection or investigation of the licensed court interpreter, the Commission may examine the licensed court interpreter's records to determine compliance with this requirement. - (f) To be approved, a continuing education course must be dedicated to instruction in one or more of the following topics: - (1) law and rules affecting the practice of a licensed court interpreter; - (2) ethics; - (3) practice topics, such as etiquette, modes, vocabulary, technology, transcription, translation, grammar and spelling, and voice training; or - (4) business practices.